 In a DA arrangement, the seller will to hand over shipping documents & ownership title of the goods exported only if the buyer accepts the accompanying bills of exchange.
 In DP arrangement, seller will give instruction to the bank to release shipping documents & ownership title of the goods only if buyer makes full payment on the accompanying bills of exchange.

 In DA/DP, the banks are acting as intermediary from which payments & shipping documents for cross border transactions are routed through but does not guarantee of payment, unlike LC arrangement.

 Industries suitable for Trade Financing

 All industries which needs to purchase physical goods, materials and inventory would be suitable for trade financing.
 Such industries mainly include manufacturing, construction and engineering.
 Most banks would also allow buyers to use trade financing for local suppliers on top of overseas suppliers.

-For businesses that have to grant credit terms on sales to customers, trade financing would also be a useful financing tool to help with working capital cash flow as TR credit terms granted by banks would ensure payments need not be made upfront to suppliers.
+For businesses that have to grant credit terms on sales to customers, trade financing would also be a useful working capital loan tool to smooth out cash flow as TR credit terms granted by banks would ensure payments need not be made upfront to suppliers.

 Most businesses cannot rely on the trade receivable cycle for the simple reason that the manufacturing process in the factories, payment to the labor and other overhead expenses would not stop for that time.
 Funds are required at every stage and this need of flexible funding on easy terms is met by the trade financing facilities.